PolicyEngine/policyengine-uk/policyengine_uk/data/storage/README.md

-# OpenFisca-UK microdata
+# Microdata storage

-This folder will contain microdata files (.h5) to support OpenFisca-UK's microsimulation runs.
+This directory contains the microdata used by PolicyEngine.